What Is WiFi 6E and Should I Upgrade to It?

 WiFi 6E is the marketing term used to refer to the IEEE 802.11ax standard for wireless local-area networks.

-Which is better WiFi 6 or 6E?
+Which is better WiFi 6 or WiFi 6E?

 WiFi 6E can take advantage of three different frequency bands (2.4 GHz, 5 GHz, and 6 GHz), whereas WiFi 6 supports only two (2.4 GHz, 5 GHz).
 Thanks to the additional band, WiFi 6E performs better than WiFi 6.